hsdid/symfony-Data-menagment/README.md

 Basic Data menagment of 3 Modules: User, Product and Like

-User can add and edit Product , like another products ,see products of other users, see who liked your product and when.
+User can add and edit Product, like another products, get list of liked products ,see products of other users, see who liked your own product and when.

 Product can be sorted by - Name, Info , Data Public, Likes User can be sorted by - Username, Numbers of products, Numbers of likes